DefGuard/docs/support-1/troubleshooting-guides/desktop-client/vpn-location-is-missing-from-client.md

 If other users can see the location but you cannot, contact your administrator.

-### The location is hidden by design
+### The location is a service location

-Some location types are not shown in the regular client list.

-For example, Windows service locations run in the background and are hidden in the UI after configuration is applied.
+[Service locations](../../../features/service-locations.md) are never shown in the Defguard Client.
+They are established and maintained by a background service, so there is no entry in the location list and nothing for the user to connect to.
+An **Always on** service location is connected even when the Client is closed.

+**Fix:** nothing to fix in the Client.
+To confirm the connection is up, check the network adapters on the machine or the client status in the Defguard Core web interface - see [Checking if connection is established](../../../features/service-locations.md#checking-if-connection-is-established).

+Service locations require Defguard Client for Windows or Linux; the **Pre-logon** mode is Windows-only.
+If a location was made a service location and the machine runs macOS or a mobile client, it will not be available there at all.